Diketene/wigcpp/README.md

 Algorithm in this project was inspired by the [WIGXJPF](https://fy.chalmers.se/subatom/wigxjpf/) library, developed by the main developer Håkan T. Johansson, for high-precision computation of Wigner symbols.
 WIGXJPF is licensed under the GNU Lesser General Public License v3.0 (LGPL-3.0), and a copy of the license is provided in [COPYING.LESSER](./licenses/COPYING.LESSER).
-This project is licensed under GPL-3.0, which is compatible with LGPL-3.0 as permitted by Section 3 of the LGPL-3.0 License.
 We thank the authors for their open contribution to computational physics.